Who is The WATCH Lab?

 Where can I purchase a watch?

-New watches can be purchased from many of our retail outlets or we can supply the watch brands we sell by telephone orders.
-Please telephone our Head Office for availability and price.
-Alternatively go to our branded watch and jewellery website called http://www.impressivetime.com
+New watches can be purchased from many of our retail outlets or alternatively go to our branded watch website called www.watchshop.com

 What is your policy regarding unused / unwanted new watch purchases?

-We do not refund on sales of new watches, however we will exchange on watch purchases sold at full RRP (not sales items) within 14days.
-All watches must be in new, unused and unworn condition and with all original packaging material with warranty and instruction booklets.
-We DO NOT accept any watch with any indication that it has been worn or used in any manner.
-These include scratches, smudges, chips, dents or dirt and other signs of use.
+Customers will be offered a full refund or exchange on all new watches, if returned within 14 days of the date of purchase.
+The watch must be in perfect condition, unused and unworn and with all original packaging material with warranty and instruction booklets.
+We do not accept any watch with any indication that it has been worn or used in any manner, these include scratches, smudges, chips or any other signs of use.
+Please note watches bought from our Pre-owned or clearance discounted collections are excluded from this policy.

 What guarantee comes with new watch purchases?